nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

 ### Showing help
-#### Proposed Implementation
+#### Implementation
-The proposed `Help` Feature provides the professor or students with useful information on how to optimally make use of this Jeryl app.
+The `Help` Feature provides the professor or students with useful information on how to optimally make use of this Jeryl app.
 The `Help` feature mechanism is facilitated by `HelpCommand` and `HelpCommandParser`. `HelpCommand` extends from the abstract class `Command` while `HelpCommandParser` extends from the interface `Parser`.
 More specific features like `HelpAddCommand` and `HelpDeleteCommand` extend from `HelpCommand` to serve for certain specific help requests.